chef/chef-web-docs/chef_master/source/about_workstation.rst

 Community Tools
 -----------------------------------------------------
 The following tools have been developed by members of the Chef community.
-These tools are considered to be a useful part of the Chef workflow and have been packaged as part of ChefDK.
-(They are all available independently of ChefDK, as well.)
+These tools are considered to be a useful part of the Chef workflow and have been packaged as part of Chef Workstation.
+(They are all available independently of Chef Workstation, as well.)
 The use of these tools as part of your workflow is recommended, but at the same time is completely optional.
 Use them in the way that makes sense for your organization:

 `Berkshelf </berkshelf.html>`_ |
 `Chef Vault </chef_vault.html>`_ |